InfraRedApple/CyaneaOctopus/README.md

 CyaneaOctopus was developed by **Adam McElhaney** [(@windmarble)](https://twitter.com/windmarble) in 2018 using Swift 4.2.
 Currently, it is being maintained by  [@adammcelhaney](https://github.com/adammcelhaney).

 ## 📝 To Do List
-* Add Gradiant Color Support
 * Add Flattening Of Colors
 * Add Colors with Shades
-* Add ComplementaryColors
+* Add Complementary Colors

 ## 🚗 RoadMap
-* Add "night mode" fucntionaly to swap out colors to a different theme on the fly.
+* Add "night mode" functionally to swap out colors to a different theme on the fly.

 ## 📄 Change Log